 In the performance of its oversight function, the audit committee reviewed and discussed the audited financial statements of the Company with management and with the independent registered public accounting firm.
-The audit committee also discussed with the independent registered public accounting firm the matters required to be discussed by Statement of Accounting Standards 61 as amended (Codification of Statements on Auditing Standards AU 380) and as adopted by the Public Company Accounting Dversight Board ("PCAOB"), in Rule 3200T, including the quality, not just the acceptability of the accounting principles, the reasonableness of significant adjustments, and the clarity of the disclosures in the financial statements.
-In addition, the audit committee received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the audit committee concerning independence, and discussed with the independent registered public accounting firm their independence.
+The audit committee also discussed with the independent registered public accounting firm the matters required to be discussed by Statement of Accounting Standards 61 as amended (Codification of Statements on Auditing Standards AU 380) and as adopted by the Public Company Accounting Oversight Board ("PCAOB"), in Rule 3200T, including the quality, not just the acceptability of the accounting principles, the reasonableness of significant adjustments, and the clarity of the disclosures in the financial statements.
+In addition, the audit committee received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent registered public accounting firm their independent registered public accounting firm their independence.